Esperaa/meaidevice/README.md

  ![DATA](V11.png)

 ---
+Want more info on the device? see here!
 ####  [Chick here to access more details about the device!](https://esperaa.github.io/fallingdetect/)

 ---

-How to use? or other infos? see here!
+How to use? or other info? see here!
 #### [Instruction Link!
 Click here!](https://esperaa.github.io/WebextensionforAutome-/)

 ---